phaserjs/phaser/README.md

 ### Version 2.3 ("Tarabon")

+* New parallel asset loader (already started in dev branch)
+* Enhance the State Management, so you can perform non-destructive State swaps and persistence.
+* Updated Text handling
 * Look carefully at the internal structure of Phaser to avoid method repetition (such as Sprite.crop and Image.crop), investigate using mixins to help reduce overall codebase size.
-* Support for parallel asset loading.
 * Restore Math.interpolateAngles and Math.nearestAngleBetween
-* Enhance the State Management, so you can perform non-destructive State swaps and persistence.
 * Scene Manager - json scene parser.
 * Touch Gestures.
-* Optimised global Animation manager to cut down on object creation.
-* Flash CC HTML5 export integration.
-* Massively enhance the audio side of Phaser.
-Take more advantage of Web Audio: echo effects, positional sound, etc.
-* DragonBones support.
-* Game parameters stored in Google Docs.
 * Adjust how Pointers and Interactive Objects work.
 Allow an IO to be flagged as "on click only", so it doesn't ever get processed during normal Pointer move events (unless being dragged)
 * Allow multiple drag items - no longer bind just 1 to a Pointer
 * Allow Groups to have Priority IDs too and input disable entire Groups and all children (let it flow down the chain)
 * Allow Groups to be InputEnabled?
 Dragging a Group would be really useful.
-* Ability to control DOM elements from the core game and layer them into the game.
 * Cache to localStorage using If-Modified-Since.
 [See github request](https://github.com/photonstorm/phaser/issues/495)
 * Allow for complex assets like Bitmap Fonts to be stored within a texture atlas.

+### Version 2.4

+* Ability to control DOM elements from the core game and layer them into the game.
+* Game parameters stored in Google Docs.
+* Optimised global Animation manager to cut down on object creation.
+* Flash CC HTML5 export integration.
+* Massively enhance the audio side of Phaser.
+Take more advantage of Web Audio: echo effects, positional sound, etc.
+* DragonBones support.

 ### Phaser 3